Preserving Old North

 Mural Restoration Project

 Did you know that Old North Church’s sanctuary didn’t always have a white interior?
 For much of its history, the church boasted a rich color scheme with ornate and intricate designs.
-A highlight of Old North’s early decor was artwork from John Gibbs, an accomplished painter and congregation member.
+A highlight of Old North’s early decor was artwork from John Gibbs, a congregant and an accomplished painter.
 Between 1727 and the 1730s, Gibbs painted a series of beautiful angels in the balcony arches of the sanctuary.
-Gibb’s stunning artwork was covered over with white paint during a 1912 renovation and has been hidden for more than a century…until now.
+Gibbs’s stunning artwork was covered over with white paint during a 1912 renovation and has been hidden for more than a century…until now.
+Beginning in the fall of 2024 and wrapping in the summer of 2025, Old North Illuminated completed an ambitious restoration project to uncover the angels that Gibbs painted nearly three centuries ago.

 Restoring the Crypt